Emerge-Lab/gpudrive/CONTRIBUTING.md

 ### Write bug reports with detail, background, and sample code

-[This is an example](http://stackoverflow.com/q/12488905/180626) of a nice bug report.
-Here's [another example from Craig Hockenberry](http://www.openradar.me/11905408), you can use as model.
+Here's [an example bug report](http://www.openradar.me/11905408), you can use as model and here is a useful [template](https://github.com/pygame/pygame/blob/main/.github/ISSUE_TEMPLATE/bug_report.md).

 **Great Bug Reports** tend to have: